 While all-purpose flour alone produces a decent waffle, adding some cornstarch into the batter creates a lighter texture.
 Adding both baking soda and baking powder also ensures the waffles get a good "lift" as they cook.

 1. Mix and Rest

 In a large bowl, whisk together flour, cornstarch, baking soda, baking powder, salt and sugar.
 Make a well in the center of the dry ingredients and add in the buttermilk, eggs and vanilla extract.

-Whisk wet ingredients until blended, then whisk all ingredients together.
-Whisk vigorously until batter is smooth, then whisk in melted butter until it's completely incorporated.
+Whisk wet ingredients until blended, then whisk everything together until batter is smooth.
+Then, whisk in melted butter until completely incorporated.
 Set the batter aside to rest for 15 minutes.

-Preheat a Belgian waffle iron and grease with cooking spray or melted butter if the griddle is not nonstick.
-Nonstick griddles typically don't need additional grease.
+Preheat a Belgian waffle iron and grease with cooking spray (or melted butter if the griddle is not nonstick).

-Pour ¾ - 1 cup of batter onto the iron and close.
+Pour ¾ to 1 cup of batter onto the iron and close.
 Cook until golden and crisp on both sides.

 Serve immediately or store waffles in a warm oven until you're ready to serve.
 Don't forget the syrup!